 Recovery

+Feeling like a failure in recovery?
 In the Big Book of Alcoholics Anonymous, AA’s co-founder, Bill W., describes a trip he takes to Akron, Ohio.
 He is newly sober—six months—and is pursuing a business venture that he desperately needs to go well.
-Not only does the business not go well, but...
+Not only does...

 Recovery

 Oddly, it can be astonishingly difficult to diagnose oneself as an alcoholic or an addict.
-Our lives can be burnt to the ground, in smoldering flames all around us, and yet we still can’t see it.
-The spectacular levels of denial and delusion surrounding addiction...
+Being able to see the signs of addiction becomes nearly impossible when we are in the cycle ourselves.
+Our lives can be burnt to the ground, in smoldering flames all...

 Recovery